friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

   * Refactored text support on SVG import.
   * Refactored SVG clipboard (paste) support, now supporting paste from Inkscape on macOS.
 * New Expressions Presets: Added "Frame Remap Loop" and "Frame Remap Loop (bounce)".
 * Experimental GLES3: Initial support for OpenGL ES 3.0.
-This is an experimental feature needed for Flatpak aarch64 and future Android support (will disable external shaders).
+This is an experimental feature needed for future Flatpak aarch64 and Android support (will disable external shaders).
-  * This feature must be built from source and is not available in any binary release
+  * This feature must be built from source and is not available in any binary release.

 Note for existing users: To access the new presets, please use the 'Install Presets' option in the Help menu, or use the new Quick Setup.